kremeshnoi/form-builder/README.md

 `npm run build` - compiles and minifies for production

-`npm run serve` - compiles and hot-reloads for development
+`npm run start` - compiles and hot-reloads for development